ducgiay123/appdev/README.md

 	comm.h			contains constant definitions and function declarations of comm.c
 	makefile		contains makefile function and operating command

+	sound.c 		contains reading , using , organize the wav file in the course sound.h			contains constant definitions and function declarations of sound.c
+	main.c 			include the main content of reading wav data and using this information for several pupose

+	puttysize.php 	this file contents the reading and writing the post data from the main.c and make the putty file to store data.

 5.Copy right
 	This application follow GPLv2 copyright.